The Anarchy of Scheduling Without Money: Model and Notation

 while the \emph{makespan} is computed as the expected maximum execution time

 To simplify notation, whenever the true execution times $\vecc t$ are clear from the context we will drop them and simply use $C_i(\bids)$ and $\mathcal{M}(\bids)$.

-The allocation protocol is called \emph{truthful}, or truthful mechanism, if it does not give incentives to the machines to misreport their true execution costs.
-Formally, for every machine $i$ and declarations vector $\bids$,
+The allocation protocol is called \emph{truthful}, or a truthful mechanism, if it does not give incentives to the machines to misreport their true execution costs.
+Formally, for every machine $i$ and declarations matrix $\bids$,

-where $(\vecc x_i,\vecc y_{-i})$ denotes the vector of declarations where machine $i$ has deviated to $\vecc x_i$ while all other machines report costs as in $\vecc y$.
+where $(\vecc x_i,\vecc y_{-i})$ denotes the matrix of declarations where machine $i$ has deviated to $\vecc x_i$ while all other machines report costs as in $\vecc y$.
 The \emph{approximation ratio} measures the performance of truthful mechanisms and is defined as the maximum ratio, over all instances, of the objective value (makespan) under that mechanism over the optimal objective value achievable by a centralized solution which ignores the truthfulness constraint.

-If an allocation protocol is not truthful (we simply refer to it as algorithm), we measure its performance by the quality of its Nash equilibria: the states from which no player has the incentive to unilaterally deviate.
-The \emph{Price of Anarchy} (PoA) is established as a meaningful benchmark and captures the maximum ratio, over all instances, of the objective value of the worst equilibrium over that of the optimal centralized solution that ignores the machines' incentives.
+If an allocation protocol is not truthful (we simply refer to it as an algorithm), we measure its performance by the quality of its Nash equilibria: the states from which no player has the incentive to unilaterally deviate.
+The \emph{Price of Anarchy} (PoA)~\citep{Koutsoupias:2009:WE:2296005.2296046} is established as a meaningful benchmark and captures the maximum ratio, over all instances, of the objective value of the worst equilibrium over that of the optimal centralized solution that ignores the machines' incentives.
 For most part of this paper we restrict attention to pure Nash equilibria where the machines make deterministic reports about their execution costs, and we will from now on refer to them simply as \emph{equilibria}.
 Then, the corresponding benchmark is called pure PoA.
-A more optimistic benchmark is the \emph{Price of Stability} (PoS) which compares the objective value of the \emph{best} equilibrium to the value of the optimal centralized solution.
+A more optimistic benchmark is the \emph{Price of Stability} (PoS)~\citep{Schulz2003,ADKTWR04} which compares the objective value of the \emph{best} equilibrium to the value of the optimal centralized solution.

 The makespan objective is inherently different if we consider \emph{divisible tasks}, i.e.\ fractional allocations.
 In that case, each machine is allocated a portion of each task by the protocol and the makespan is computed as the maximum of the execution times of the machines, namely